phare/sloggo/README.md

 # Introduction

 Sloggo is a lightweight log collection and exploration tool.
-It ingests logs over TCP and UDP using the RFC 5424 Syslog protocol, stores them in SQLite, and presents them in a clean, modern web UI.
+It ingests logs over TCP and UDP using the RFC 5424 Syslog protocol, stores them in DuckDB, and presents them in a clean, modern web UI.

 Designed for small to medium-sized setups where you want real-time logs without spinning up the JVM or a full Kubernetes cluster to ingest 10 daily lines of logs.